-San José State University considers diversity to be an institutional value and is committed to making diversity and inclusiveness central to our institutional and educational mission and practices.
+San Jose State University considers diversity to be an institutional value and is committed to making diversity and inclusiveness central to our institutional and educational mission and practices.
 The President's Commission on Diversity leads a range of initiatives across the campus focused on making SJSU a more inclusive community where all feel welcome and thrive.

 Promoting a culture of sustainability is part of the educational and outreach missions of San Jose State University.
 SJSU is committed to building sustainability programs and positioning SJSU as a leader among universities in sustainability.